-Painted Hills Overlook Trail is a 0.7 mile lightly trafficked out and back trail located near Mitchell, OR that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible year-round.
+Painted Hills Overlook is a 0.7 mile lightly trafficked out and back trail located near Mitchell, OR that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash